-These terms and conditions (the “Terms and Conditions”) together with any specific terms and conditions set out in the Auction Catalogue govern any participation in this charitable auction and charitable silent auction (the“Auctions”).
-By bidding in the Auctions, you expressly agree to be bound by these Terms and Conditions.
+These terms and conditions (the “Terms and Conditions”) together with any specific terms and conditions set out in the Auction Catalogue govern any participation in this charitable auction (the“Auction”).
+By bidding in the Auction, you expressly agree to be bound by these Terms and Conditions.

 In addition to reading the Terms and Conditions, please ensure that you read the description of the item (“Lot”) which you are bidding for as it may include specific terms in respect of that Lot.

 The proceeds of the Auction will be donated to the Game & Wildlife Conservation Trust (the “Promoter”).

 The Promoter is a UK Charity (registered in England and Wales: 112023 and in Scotland: SC038868) conducting conservation science to enhance the British countryside for public benefit.
 It has its principal office at Burgate Manor, Fordingbridge, Hampshire SP6 1EF.

 - 2.1 The Auction will run from 12 noon on Sunday 26 April and will conclude at 11pm on Thursday 14 May 2020 (the “Term”).